TUW-GEO/SMDC-performance/docs/index.rst

 This is the documentation of **SMDC_perftests**, a small python module that provides a decorator for measuring the time a function needs to execute.
-It then stores the results in a :class:`SMDC_perftests.performance_tests.test_runner.TestResults` object.
+It then stores the results in a :class:`SMDC_perftests.performance_tests.test_cases.TestResults` object.
 These objects can be compared to each other to quickly find out if the measured time was significantly different using a 95% confidence interval.